South West Water responds to Environment Agency ‘Spotlight’ report

-South West Water notes the contents of the 'Spotlight on Business Environmental Performance 2004' report published today and is pleased the joint working arrangements between the company and the South West Region of the Environment Agency have once more been positively recognised.
+South West Water notes the contents of the 'Spotlight on Business Environmental Performance 2003' report published today and is pleased the joint working arrangements between the company and the South West Region of the Environment Agency have been positively recognised.

-The water company is also pleased that recognition has been given to the substantial improvement achieved by the company in the area of sewage treatment works compliance.
-98.7% compliance was achieved at its 324 larger works, but when the performance of all 624 works for which South West Water is responsible is taken into account, this figure rises to over 99%.
-In 1989, compliance was only 60% and was way behind the rest of the water industry.
+When the performance of all 624 works for which South West Water is responsible is taken into account compliance with quality standards had achieved 97.5% of all works.
+In 1989, compliance was only 60% way behind the rest of the water industry.

-In the area of pollution incidents, South West Water had the lowest number of incidents, achieving a 77% reduction on the previous year and is one of only two companies which had none of the most serious Category 1 incidents.
-In addition, South West Water is the only company not to have had a Category 1 incident in the last six years.
+With regards to pollution incidents, South West Water is one of only two companies which has none of the most serious Category 1 incidents and had the second lowest number of incidents overall.
+In addition, South West Water is the only company not to have had a Category 1 incident in the last 5 years.